ubiquity-os/permit-generation/README.md

 [^1^]: I have mixed feelings on this because I trust encryption to handle this, but intuitively I believe it makes sense to create a wall from the payments system for the plugin developer community.
 Perhaps we can check the IP address of the Cloudflare Worker or some other better built in authentication mechanism.
 [^2^]: We pass in the username for enhanced developer experience for plugin development.
 I believe it will be much easier to use GitHub usernames and let the system do the lookup.
+[^3^]: Mixed feelings on this lookup because it does not self encapsulate this module well.
+We already have an optional database write for the permit record, but this plugin WILL break if there is a database issue for reading the user's registered wallet, which can make testing and development more difficult here.
+The alternative is to pass in the user's wallet here, but then the kernel (or another plugin) needs to look up their wallet address (this seems like the better approach.)